EuroPython/website/data/pages-content/finaid.md

 ## How to apply

-<a class="button" href="https://forms.gle/k4Mh8T83PxADk9gq9"> Apply for Financial Aid for Remote Tickets</a>
+You can no longer apply for Financial Aid for EuroPython 2022.

-Application for Financial Aid for Remote Tickets is open on 7 June.
-Applicants for in-person attendance are notified of acceptance/rejection by 6 June, 2022.
-See timeline for details.

 ## Timeline